SheetJS/sheetjs/demos/angular/README.md

 export which adds an item to the export menu.

-The demo `SheetJSImportDirective` follows the prescription from the README for File input controls using `readAsBinaryString`, converting to a suitable representation and updating the scope.
+The demo `SheetJSImportDirective` follows the prescription from the README for File input controls using `readAsArrayBuffer`, converting to a suitable representation and updating the scope.

 `SheetJSExportService` exposes export functions for `XLSB` and `XLSX`.
 Other